dhilibanmuralidharn/chart-app-Probz-AI/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+# Usage
+  Select Timeframe: Use the dropdown to select the timeframe you want to view (Daily, Weekly, Monthly).
+  Export Chart: lick the "Export Chart" button to download the chart as a PNG image.

+# Project Structure
+  `src/`: Contains the main source code for the React application
+          App.js: The main component of the application.
+          App.css: CSS styles for the application.
+          index.css: Tailwind CSS imports and configurations. public/: Contains static files, including the data.json file.

+# Dependencies
+  React, Recharts, date-fns, html2canvas, Tailwind CSS

 ### `npm test`